 That’s why virtual team building is so unique.
 But if you spend time creating a thoughtfully designed program, remote team building activities can be super successful!
 Our ideas below don’t require a ton of time or money, but can still serve the purpose of bringing teams together, with staff bonding and fun, plus useful tools for working remotely.

-We at Wild SF are passionate about great team building ideas, and compiled 14 of our favorite creative virtual team building activities for remote teams.
-They’re easy to run, easy on the budget, and can make for a happier, more productive team!
+We at Kabloom (formerly Wild SF Tours) are passionate about great virtual team events, and have compiled 20 of our favorite creative virtual team building activities for remote teams.
+They’re easy to run, easy on the wallet, and can make for a happier, more productive team!